How to submit your periodic safety update report report (PSUR) or periodic benefit risk evaluation report (PBRER)

 - once a year for the following 2 years

-Check the European reference data (EURD) list for the exact submission date relating to the active substance in your product, which overrides the general cycle above.
+At least initially the UK will continue to follow the European reference date (EURD) list so check this for the exact submission date relating to the active substance in your product, which overrides the general cycle above.
 The cycle may also be different if you were given specific conditions when you applied for your MA.
-Although these deadlines have been set, MHRA may request a PBRER at any time.
+Although these deadlines have been set, MHRA may request a PSUR at where appropriate.

 Data lock points (DLPs)